-The spotlight during the week is also certain to shine on three leaders scheduled to speak at the opening ministerial session on Tuesday morning.
+The spotlight during the week is also certain to shine on three leaders, who are all scheduled to speak at the assembly's opening ministerial session on Tuesday morning.

 U.N.
 Secretary-General Ban Ki-moon who steps down on Dec.
 31, and U.S. President Barack Obama who will leave office in January, will be addressing the 193-member world body for the last time.
-And British Prime Minister Theresa May will be making her debut less than three months after the vote to leave the European Union.
+And British Prime Minister Theresa May will be making her debut on the world stage less than three months after the vote to leave the European Union.

 In U.N. corridors and at private meetings, the question of Ban's successor will be a hot topic.
-Portugal's former Prime Minister Antonio Guterres has topped all four informal polls in the Security Council but he could be vetoed, possibly by Russia, and rumors of new candidates are constant.
+Portugal's former Prime Minister Antonio Guterres has topped all four informal polls in the Security Council but he could be vetoed, possibly by Russia, and there are constant rumors of new candidates throwing their hats in the ring.

-The U.S. presidential race already has captured attention, and no doubt leaders will privately discuss the impact of a victory by Hillary Clinton, or especially Donald Trump, on the United Nations, where the United States is the largest financial contributor and has veto-wielding power in the Security Council.
+The U.S. presidential race is already a hot topic at the U.N., and no doubt leaders will be privately discussing the impact of a victory by Hillary Clinton, and especially Donald Trump, on the United Nations where the United States is the largest financial contributor and has veto-wielding power in the Security Council.